fransotodev/caliper-ethereum-benchmarks/Readme.md

 ## Problems running hyperledger Caliper?

-* Did you set the gas field in your smart Contract build file?
+- Did you set the gas field in your smart Contract build file?
 Remember that you must set it every time you compile and migrate it

-* If you are using a windows machine and following the caliper docs, `caliper-cli bind` command won't work because it tries to launch a npm install command, but on windows it would be npm.cmd install (already submitted a PR with a fix for that one)